-As direct conversation between you and other delegates is discouraged, you are permitted to pass written notes to other delegates in the committee.
-As there is no administrative staff to screen the notes, we ask that you be respectful in your communications and only pass notes on matters relevant to debate.
-We also ask that you submit to the Chairs any notes found to be offensive in any way.
+As direct conversation between delegates is discouraged, delegates are permitted to pass written notes to other delegates in the committee.
+As there is no administrative staff to screen the notes, we ask that delegates be respectful in their communications and only pass notes on matters relevant to debate.
+We also ask that delegates submit to the Chairs any notes found to be offensive in any way.